 Homemade pizza recipe

-Have you always wanted to make your own homemade pizza?
+Have you been wanting to make your own homemade pizza?

 I’ll show you an easy way to make your very own homemade pizzas.
-This pizza recipe is simple once you get the hang of it.
+This pizza recipe is an easy one.
 All you need to remember is… if you want pizza for dinner, you need to make the dough before lunch.